micromata/Baumeister/README.md

 ## Release Workflow

-We provide the following npms scripts to automate releases:
+We provide the following npm scripts to automate releases:

 ```
 npm run release:patch